sqlfluff/sqlfluff/docs/source/configuration.rst

     [sqlfluff]
     templater = dbt
-    # DBT templating does not keep trailing new lines (L009)
+    # dbt templating does not keep trailing new lines (L009)
     exclude_rules = L009

 In *.sqlfluffignore*: